 \section{Conclusion}

-In this work, we proposed RASAT, a Relation-Aware Self-Attention-augmented T5 model for text-to-SQL generation.
-Compared with previous work, RASAT is able to introduce various types of structural relations into the sequential T5 model.
+In this work, we propose RASAT, a Relation-Aware Self-Attention-augmented T5 model for the text-to-SQL generation.
+Compared with previous work, RASAT can introduce various structural relations into the sequential T5 model.
 Different from the more common approach of fine-tuning the original model or using prompt tuning, we propose to augment the self-attention modules in the encoder and introduce new parameters to the model while still being able to leverage the pre-trained weights.
-RASAT is able to achieve state-of-art performances, especially on execution accuracy, in the three most common text-to-SQL benchmarks.
+RASAT had achieved state-of-the-art performances, especially on execution accuracy, in the three most common text-to-SQL benchmarks.